How to make a happy workplace?

 Creating a strong, meaningful and cordial relationship with your team is the start to make a happy workplace.
 As the leader, the onus falls on you to build a positive relationship with everyone.
 Good communication can lead to understanding your team better.
 Converse with them to:

 - Finding out how best to support them

 - Involving them in decision making

 Understanding their feedback and acting on it.

-There are many ways you can make your workplace more conducive and fulfilling.
+There are many ways you can make your workplace more happy, conducive and fulfilling leading to workplace happiness.
 A workplace should be more than just a paycheck, it should be a place that hones you as an individual.

 Happy employees are usually more creative, innovative and dedicated.
 And, they’re more likely to stick around long-term. save money as the employees stay focused and engaged.
 Striving for a happy workplace is a near guarantee of productivity and loyal employees.
 Research confirms workers are 13% more productive when they have a reason to smile at work.